Published by Lookforzebras

 Employee engagement refers to the level of an employee’s commitment to their job, contribution to their team’s goals, and their organization’s mission.
 It significantly promotes the retention of talent, productivity, and loyalty.
 It also contributes to customer satisfaction, the company’s reputation, and stakeholder value.

-Employee engagement can be gauged, nurtured, and dramatically increased.
-Organizations with an engaged workforce tend to outperform their competition, recover promptly after recessions and financial setbacks, and have a higher EPS (earning per share).
+Organizations can effectively gauge, nurture, and dramatically increase employee engagement.
+As a result, companies with an engaged workforce tend to outperform their competition, recover promptly from recessions and financial setbacks, and ultimately achieve a higher EPS (earnings per share).

 Benefits of Employee Engagement